How to Open a Business Bank Account in the UK?

 - and nationality (including dual nationalities)

 You should have an appointment in a branch of your bank after you gather all your documents.
-Most of the major banks don’t accept online applications via their website, but there are some exceptions.
-We also recommend you to do a little research to apply other products or services that might become handy for your business such as chequebooks, credit and debit cards, online and mobile banking.
+If you want to open an online business bank account in the UK, most major banks don’t accept online applications via their website, but there are some exceptions.
+We also recommend you do a little research to apply other products or services that might become handy for your business, such as chequebooks, credit and debit cards, online and mobile banking.